vEnhance/1802/src/cross.typ

 one algebraic and one geometric.

-However, unlike the dot product, the cross product is really stilted and unnatural, and not used as much.
+However, unlike the dot product, the cross product is really stilted and unnatural, and not used as much --- in fact they won't show up again to @sec-scalar-field-ints.
 (More on that in @sec-cross-sucks.)
 I'll try to keep this section brief.